Monday, September 02, 2019

 "I have those, but I thought more extreme measures might be required."

 Clever Adolescent Panda took a firm grip on the end of the staff, murmuring to themselves.
-Perhaps impatient, the Immaterial Man pushed forward, only to see the panda bend the staff back on itself like they were planning to roll it up.
-Using that extra grip, CAP gave a sharp wrench, and the man pulled back, refusing to give an inch.
+Perhaps impatient, the Immaterial Man pushed again, only to see the panda bend the staff back on itself like they were planning to roll it up.
+Using that extra grip, CAP gave a sharp wrench.

+The man pulled back, refusing to give an inch.
 Which is what his furry opponent wanted.
-CAP used the force of the pull and leapt into the air, spinning and again unfurling the whip and cracking it in the air overhead.
+CAP used the force of the pull and vaulted into the air, spinning and cracking the whip in the air overhead.

-"It's your down time," The man released the staff and reached out with one hand, patiently waiting for the panda to pass through him.
-He'd be able to grab any number of organs.
-It didn't work as he planned, as CAP jabbed one free paw forward, and it connected solidly against the Immaterial Man's.
+It didn't work as planned.
+Clever Adolescent Panda jabbed with their free paw, and it connected solidly against the Immaterial Man's.
 The force behind it, combined with the momentum of the leap, smashed the man to the ground, the floor bending and creaking beneath him.
-He was too stunned to react, and a moment later one the lights, it's cables cut by the whip, crashed on his head.
+Too stunned to react, a moment later one the lights, its cables cut by the whip, crashed on his head.

 "Setting aside that those two things are nothing alike, why didn't you do that earlier, then?"